black-codher-bootcamp-2022-daly/unit-01-command-line-and-git-assessment-MoniqueOg/PROFILE.md

 ## Top 5 TV shows/ movies
 - Miranda
 - Inside no.9
-- ksnfkew
+- Matrix
-- flksnfen
+- Altered Carbon
 - lmvkdlv
 <!--1.
 Add task list of what you want to achieve during the bootcamp.-->
 ## What I would like to achieve:
-- code proficiently
+- Be able to code proficiently
-- gain a career within the tech field
+- To gain a career within the tech industry and utilise my newfound skills
-- be confident in
+- Be confident in new environments
-- upgrade my digital footprint
+- Upgrade my digital footprint
-- network with friendly people
+- Network with more friendly people